• 2255N 1700W

 What is it?

-Because of the hereditary component, they might possibly or might possibly not indicate high blood levels of cholesterol.
-Where there is no family history of xanthelasmata, they usually indicate high cholesterol and might possibly correlate with a risk of atheromatous disease.
+Because of the hereditary component, they may possibly or may possibly not indicate high blood levels of cholesterol.
+Where there is no family history of xanthelasmata, they usually indicate high cholesterol and may possibly correlate with a risk of atheromatous disease.

 ur in middle-aged and elderly patients.
 They appear more often in females.